 In January 2001, MDE began evaluating hydrologic conditions using a plan developed by the Statewide Water Conservation Advisory Committee.
 Conditions are evaluated on a regional basis, and drought status is assessed monthly during normal conditions and more frequently when drought conditions exist.
 During a period of drought emergency, MDE coordinates with local governments through a network of local drought coordinators and maintains continual contact with water suppliers to ensure that the detrimental impacts of a drought emergency are minimized.
+During FY2011, MDE worked with the USGS to add "real-time" monitoring capability to eight network wells.
+This improves data availability and allows the State to better monitor drought conditions

-MDE's website currently shows hydrologic conditions and drought assessment data and is available to the public (www.mde.state.md.us/Water/Drought).
+MDE's website currently shows hydrologic conditions and drought assessment data and is available to the public on MDE's website.
 Regional assessments, however, may not be adequate to predict water shortages at specific localities and/or water systems.
 Some local governments have developed individualized drought response plans to meet their specific communities' needs.

-Drought assessments have been "normal" for all of FY2010.
+Drought assessments were "normal" for all of FY2011.